-This recipe calls for olive oil, but the puffy pastry is typical in many cuisines, such as French, Levantine/North African, and others, but they exist in every one of the world's cultures.
+This recipe calls for olive oil, but the puffy pastry is typical in many cuisines, such as French, Levantine/North African, but they exist in every one of the world's cultures.

-Every culture has dough made out of flour and water, which is used to make all kinds of pastries- savory or sweet ones.
+Every culture has dough made out of flour and water, which is used to make all kinds of pastries- savory or sweet.

 Vegan Butter or margarine is an example of a vegan alternative to dairy butter.
 The main ingredient in butter is fat, which can be extracted from soy, almond, and other fruit such as coconuts.

-Making a vegan empanada usually requires buying pre-made dough (usually this comes in sheets) and then making small turnovers with a filling inside them.
+Making a vegan empanada usually requires buying pre-made dough (usually, this comes in sheets) and then making small turnovers with a filling.

-Of course, this vegan recipe is a healthier version of the puff pastry, but you can start experimenting with different variations.
+Of course, this vegan recipe is a healthier puff pastry version, but you can start experimenting with different variations.

 Instead of warm water, use warm plant-based milk.

-If you want to save your dough discs for later use, make sure to store them separated with parchment paper or plastic wrap.
+If you want to save your dough discs for later use, store them separately with parchment paper or plastic wrap.

 Chimichurri is a classic Argentinean sauce season for meats and vegetables.

-It's made from red wine vinegar, olive oil mixed with garlic in addition to parsley or oregano for tons of flavor!
+It's made from red wine vinegar and olive oil mixed with garlic in addition to parsley or oregano for tons of flavor!

-Make Chimichurri sauce combining all ingredients in a large bowl or jar.
+Make Chimichurri sauce by combining all ingredients in a large bowl or jar.